 The symptoms of gonorrhoea are slightly different in men and women.

 Symptoms of gonorrhoea in women

 Often, women with gonorrhoea experience no symptoms.
 This can lead to gonorrhoea going undetected for longer in women if they are not tested regularly.

 Symptoms of gonorrhoea in men

-- a white or yellow pus-like discharge from the penis (may be observed in underwear)
+- White or yellow pus-like discharge from the penis (may be observed in underwear).